cdapio/cdap/cdap-docs/admin-manual/source/operations/preferences.rst

 Scoped Runtime Arguments for Workflow
 =====================================
 When Workflow is configured, you may want to pass different runtime arguments to different programs and datasets used inside the program.
-You can prefix the runtime arguments with the ``<scope>.`` to achieve this.
+You can prefix the runtime arguments with a ``<scope>.`` to achieve this.
 Currently supported scopes are ``dataset``, ``mapreduce``, and ``spark``.

 Example: To set the runtime argument ``read.timeout=30`` for MapReduce program ``oneMapReduce`` in the Workflow, argument can be provided with the scope as ``mapreduce.oneMapReduce.read.timeout=30``.
-In this case ``oneMapReduce`` will receive two arguments - one with the scope ``mapreduce.oneMapReduce.read.timeout=30`` and another with the scope extracted ``read.timeout=30``.
+In this case ``oneMapReduce`` will receive two arguments - one with the scope ``mapreduce.oneMapReduce.read.timeout=30`` and another with the scope removed ``read.timeout=30``.
 However other programs and datasets used in the Workflow will receive only one argument ``mapreduce.oneMapReduce.read.timeout=30``.

 An argument can also be prefixed with ``<scope>.*`` to apply it to all programs or datasets in the Workflow as